MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 [OnVisibleComplete](#onvisiblecomplete) | Raised when the content of the page is being made visible.
 [OnZoomChanged](#onzoomchanged) | Raised when the zoom has changed.
 [OpenURLInEdge](#openurlinedge) | Raised when the browser is requesting the host to navigate to a URL in a new window.
-[OpenURLInEdge2](#openurlinedge2) | Raised when the browser is requesting the host to navigate to a URL in a new window, this version provides extra information about the navigation.
+[OpenURLInEdge2](#openurlinedge2) | Raised when the browser is requesting the host to navigate to a URL in a new window; this version provides extra information about the navigation.
 [RequestHostAddFavorite](#requesthostaddfavorite) | Raised when a page has been requested to be added to favorites.
 [RequestHostCreateUrlTip](#requesthostcreateurltip) | Raised when requesting to show a tooltip containing a URL.
 [RequestHostFocus](#requesthostfocus) | Raised when focus is being requested to move to the host window.